sartorialice/uBash/README.md

 # uBash

-## Membri del Gruppo

- - Alice Sartori: Matricola 4819455
- - Andrea Valenzano: Matricola 4548315
- - Davide Giovanetti: Matricola 4823205
+uBash implemented by Alice Sartori: https://github.com/sartorialice, Davide Giovanetti, Andrea Valenzano

+This is a naive version of the Linux shell.